noahpresler/semesterly/docs/setup.rst

 .. note:: **ATTENTION MAC USERS:** you must install the xcode command line tools via ``xcode-select --install`` before proceeding.

 All python dependencies are kept in a file called ``requirements.txt``.
 Anytime a dependency is added or changed, we update it in this file.
-To bring your virutal environment up to date with all of these requirements easily, simply execute:
+To bring your virtual environment up to date with all of these requirements easily, simply execute:

 .. code-block:: bash